dynamite-ready/node-gamepad/README.md

 }, 200);
 ```

-Also insure that you take the OS specific SDL runtime library file, from the 'runtime-libraries' folder, and copy the file to the same root folder that you run 'node index.js' from.
+Also insure that you take the OS specific SDL runtime library file from the 'runtime-libraries' folder, and copy the file to the same root folder that you run 'node index.js' from.